 The SIGGAR trials aimed to examine whether a Computed Tomographic Colonography, which you might see abbreviated as CTC or called ‘virtual colonoscopy’, could be used as an alternative to colonoscopy or barium enema.
 Virtual colonoscopy uses x-rays to take images of the bowel and creates 3-dimensional pictures to aid diagnosis.
 It does not require barium or sedation.

 Prior to the SIGGAR study it was thought likely that virtual colonoscopy was a useful test for examining people with bowel cancer symptoms, and might have some benefits over barium enema and colonoscopy.
 However, the strong evidence that was needed to adopt virtual colonoscopy more widely had not been collected.

 The SIGGAR study aimed to provide the robust evidence needed to support the use of virtual colonoscopy in bowel cancer diagnosis.
-To achieve this, we compared virtual colonoscopy with barium enema or colonoscopy in two randomised trials, to see how effective and safe virtual colonoscopy was compared with the other two tests.
+To achieve this, we compared virtual colonoscopy with barium enema or colonoscopy, in two randomised controlled trials, to see how effective and safe virtual colonoscopy was compared with the other two tests.